Justin Holl: Toronto Maple Leafs

 Since he never signed an entry-level contract with the Blackhawks, Holl was a free agent and signed an AHL contract with the Toronto Marlies in 2015.
 One year later, on July 2, 2016, he signed an NHL entry-level contract with the Toronto Maple Leafs.
 He was assigned to the Marlies for the 2016–17 season.
 During the 2016–17 season, he was named an alternate captain for the Marlies.

 Holl (left foreground) stands with other skaters at the 2018 AHL All-Star Game.

-During the 2017–18 season, Holl was selected for the 2018 AHL All-Star Game in Utica, New York.
+During the 2017–18 season, Holl was selected for the 2018 AHL All-Star Game.
 He was called up to the NHL on an emergency basis on January 31, 2018, to replace an ill Ron Hainsey.
 He made his NHL debut that night in a game against the New York Islanders.
 During this game, he scored his first NHL goal to help the Leafs win 5–0.
 It marked the first time since 1978 that a Maple Leafs defenseman scored in his NHL debut.
 On February 1, in a game against the New York Rangers, Holl scored his second NHL goal to become the first Maple Leafs defenseman to score two goals in his first two games.
 As well, he became only the sixth defenseman in NHL history to score in each of his first two games.

 He was reassigned to the Marlies on February 3 after defenseman Morgan Rielly was activated off injured reserve.
 Holl continued to succeed in the AHL, setting a new career-high in points and assists during the regular season.
 During the 2018 Calder Cup playoffs, he recorded 5 points in 20 games to help the Marlies win their first Calder Cup in franchise history.

 Holl with the Toronto Marlies during the 2018 Calder Cup Final.

 On July 3, 2018, Holl signed a two-year, $1.35 million contract extension with the Maple Leafs.
 He attended the Leafs' training camp prior to the 2018–19 season and was named to the opening night roster.
-He was a healthy scratch for the Leafs' first 12 games of the season, playing in his first game on November 1 against the Dallas Stars.
+He was a healthy scratch for the Leafs' first 12 games of the season, playing in his first game on November 1, against the Dallas Stars.
 As a result of injuries and illnesses, Holl replaced Igor Ozhiganov in the Leafs lineup and recorded his first career assist in a 7–6 win over the Philadelphia Flyers on March 15, 2019.

 The following season, Holl entered a bigger role with the Leafs after the firing of Mike Babcock.
 He consistently played on one of the Leafs top pairings alongside Jake Muzzin and later Travis Dermott due to injuries.
-In this increased role, he earned his first multi point game on December 11 against the Vancouver Canucks.
-He eventually signed a three-year contract extension with the Maple Leafs on December 31 before their game against his hometown team, the Minnesota Wild.
+In this increased role, he earned his first multi point game on December 11, against the Vancouver Canucks.
+He eventually signed a three-year contract extension with the Maple Leafs on December 31, before their game against his hometown team, the Minnesota Wild.